Online Backups Vs. Traditional Tape Drives

 Online backups report to one central management console where the IT Admin can check all backup job statuses in one place.
 Tape backups normally require the IT Admin to connect to each server to check the backup statuses.

-If you require 100% automation, online backups would be better for you because they can upload to the cloud automatically.
+If you require 100% automation, online backups would be better for you because they upload to the cloud automatically.
 No more changing and finding backup tapes.

-Tape drives can be lost, damaged, stolen or lost in a fire.
+Backup tapes can be lost, damaged, stolen or lost in a fire.

 Online backups are stored on a cloud which means they cannot be destroyed at the same time as the source computer.